dmadison/NintendoExtensionCtrl/README.md

 # Nintendo Extension Controller Library

-This is an Arduino library for talking to Nintendo extension controllers over I²C.
+This is an Arduino library that makes it easy to read data from Nintendo extension controllers such as the Wii Nunchuk and Classic Controller.

+"Extension controller" is the name given to devices that *extend* the functionality of the [Wiimote](https://en.wikipedia.org/wiki/Wii_Remote), plugging into the expansion port at the bottom of the device.
+While originally designed for Wiimote accessories, the port and communication protocol is now also being used for the controllers of Nintendo's new line of "Mini" consoles.

 ## Supported Controllers
 * Wii Nunchuk